Life in Finland

 In Helsinki and Vaasa, the seasons are milder than those in the northern and inner parts of the country.
 During the autumn (September-November), the temperature is usually around 5-10°C. It is a good idea to bring an umbrella or a raincoat as well as a thick winter coat, since it is highly likely that you will need them.

-The winter lasts from November until March, during which the temperature is usually below zero and around -5°C. It also gets colder for shorter periods of time and temperatures down to -20°C are not unusual.
-There is generally snow from December until February, after which it might snow sporadically.
+The winter lasts from November until March, during which the temperature is usually around around zero to -5 degrees.
+It also gets colder for shorter periods of time and temperatures down to -20°C are not unusual.
 Although it may be cold outside, houses in Finland have double or even triple glazing and central heating, thus it is always warm inside.

 When the spring season begins (March-May), the days get longer and warmer.
 The temperature is usually around 5-15°C.